 If you have searched for information on the distance of the cruise terminal from the train station on the internet, you must have come across many contradictory facts.
-The situation becomes even more complicated if you get on your Mediterranean ship and ask your favourite waiter for his “objective” opinion.
+The situation becomes even more complicated if you get on your Mediterranean ship and ask your favorite waiter for his “objective” opinion.

 Contrary to what many people would like to believe, the Piraeus metro station is not only a 10-15 minute walk away from the cruise terminal.
 It’s more like 25-30 mins away.
-If you take a look at our Athens Greece map, you can follow the blue line and get an idea of the distance.
+And in excruciating Athens heat, it seems even longer.

 Just keep in mind they typically won’t be willing to take you to the Piraeus train station only!
-So walking certainly could end up the only way of getting from the Piraeus cruise terminal to the metro train station.
+So walking could end up being the only way of getting from the Piraeus cruise terminal to the metro train station.

 If walking is just too much for you, and think of taking a taxi into Athens, you will be saving some time but paying a little more for that service.